Virginia Frank Memorial Writing Contest

 - Stories must be submitted with an entry form to be considered.
 Complete all fields either online (preferred) or on a print form and submit with your story.

-- Students must be in 5th to 8th Grade, and live in Douglas, Sarpy, Washington, Dodge or Saunders County.
+- Students must be in 5th to 8th grade and live in Douglas or Sarpy counties.

-- Essays must be typed and no longer than 750 words.
+- Stories must be typed and no longer than 750 words.